The idea of an asset-based workflow is commonplace but deserves some focused discussion.

 asset resides within its own file.
 For example, rather

-more flexible mashups down the line.
-Moreover, assuming you
+will allow for more flexible mashups down the line.
+Moreover,

-organize your assets by subproject you'll be able to understand
+assuming you organize your assets by subproject you'll be able to

 workspace contents.